2007 British premium-rate phone-in scandal: Inclusion of competitions in pre-recorded programmes

-On a number of occasions, Ofcom sanctioned broadcasters for broadcasting competitions and other services "as live", whereas the programmes were actually pre-recorded, and anyone who called to use the services offered had no chance of doing so.
+On several occasions, Ofcom sanctioned broadcasters for broadcasting competitions and other services "as live", whereas the programmes were pre-recorded, and anyone who called to use the services offered had no chance of doing so.
 These included five editions of Tony Blackburn, eight editions of Dermot O'Leary and 31 different broadcasts on ITV2's timeshift service, ITV2+1, broadcast an hour later.
-Though a breach was recorded against ITV regarding a similar incident during a repeat of People's Court, no sanction was issued on this occasion.
+Though a breach was recorded against ITV regarding a similar incident during a repeat of People's Court, no sanction was issued.

 The BBC were sanctioned for repeating a falsified competition from Blue Peter (see above) on CBBC.

 Non-inclusion of SMS entrants

-In the case of Gameshow Marathon, ITV were sanctioned for their "lack of clarity" as to whether people entering competitions via SMS had been included.
+In the case of Gameshow Marathon, ITV was sanctioned for its "lack of clarity" regarding whether people entering competitions via SMS had been included.

 Flawed logic competitions

-In two of ITV2's competitions - The Mint and Glitterball - incorrect answers had been announced as correct.
-In The Mint, the answer to a wordsearch-style game was announced as "TUNA", despite the grid not containing the letter U. In a Glitterball word-making game, the answer "HATCH" had been derived from the word "ENCHANTED", despite rules stating that letters could only be used once, and there was only one letter H available.
-Though breaches were recorded by Ofcom, no sanctions were issued.
+In two of ITV2's competitions — The Mint and Glitterball — incorrect answers had been announced as correct.
+In The Mint, the answer to a wordsearch-style game was announced as "TUNA", despite the grid not containing the letter U. In a Glitterball word-making game, the answer "HATCH" had been derived from the word "ENCHANTED", despite rules stating that letters could only be used once, and only one letter H was available.
+Though Ofcom recorded breaches, no sanctions were issued.

 List of breaches recorded by Ofcom

-Below is a table containing a list of breaches and, where relevant, sanctions imposed by Ofcom, including the name of the broadcaster and the programme it related to.
+Below is a table containing a list of breaches and, where relevant, sanctions imposed by Ofcom, including the broadcaster's name and the programme it related to.

 Aftermath

 Presenters

-Richard Madeley and Judy Finnigan, presenters of the first identified problematic programme, apologised to their viewers on their programme, while denying any knowledge of wrongdoing on their programme.
+Richard Madeley and Judy Finnigan, presenters of the first identified problematic programme, apologised to their viewers on their programme while denying any knowledge of wrongdoing on their programme.
 Finnigan stated: "Richard and I knew nothing about this until late on Friday afternoon - we were very shocked and also angry on your behalf.
 We're very sorry."

 After the Deloitte report was published in October 2007, Ant and Dec, who presented two of the affected programmes, expressed "disappointment" at the findings of the investigations, making it clear that they had "no idea" that compliance failures were occurring.
 This was seconded by director of ITV Michael Grade, describing the pair's credits as executive producers as "kind of a vanity credit".
 Ant and Dec confirmed in a statement that any profits from the next series of Saturday Night Takeaway would be donated to charity.
 Later, in May 2008, they stated that they would be returning their wrongfully awarded British Comedy Award from 2005.
-Catherine Tate, whose comedy sketch show was the rightful winner, explained on an episode of The Graham Norton Show that she had finally received her award, and joked about confronting Declan Donnolly in a supermarket.
+Catherine Tate, whose comedy sketch show was the rightful winner, explained on an episode of The Graham Norton Show that she had finally received her award, and joked about confronting Declan Donnelly in a supermarket.